johnathanvman/F6/index.md

 							Entrys.push("A"+choose([" cheerful "," happy "," friendly ","n energetic "])+"TAG opens the door to her MAP, and invites us inside.
 I duck my head as I walk in last, following the girls indoors.")
 							Entrys.push(NPCstring+" AMAP, and we walk inside.
 A relaxing TAG greets us.")
 						}
+					}else{
+						Entrys.push("A HOS opens the door to her MAP, and invites us inside.
+I duck my head as I walk in last, following the girls indoors.")
+						Entrys.push(NPCstring+" AMAP, and we walk inside.
+A HOS greets us.")
 					}
 				}else if(map[party.y][party.x].tag == "Water" && map[party.y-lastMove[0]][party.x-lastMove[1]].tag != "Water" ){
 					Entrys.push("We hop into the MAP, and enjoy a peaceful swim.
 A bathing TAG looks shocked when she sees us.
 She calms down when I tell her we're just enjoying the water too.")